 Maintain a dynamic and multi-faceted program that reaches every CSU Stanislaus student

 Ensure that all Stanislaus students graduate with college-level information literacy skills by collaborating with faculty

 Engage with students to foster a passion for lifelong learning, and,

 Assess for continuing improvement

 Although the library instruction program traditionally has served programs with in-person instruction, more instruction is going online to adapt to campus trends.
 Whether in person or online, librarians collaborate with the instructor on session goals.
 In person, librarians demonstrate strategies, concepts, skills, and tools, then give students time to practice.
 Online tutorials are tailored to courses or to broader goals, and they are available on the library web site 24/7.
 Technologies include Collaborate, Canvas, Captivate, PowerPoint and HTML.

-Rather than teach information literacy in a separately, librarians partner with faculty in their programs and courses to integrate information literacy into their instructional goals.
+Rather than teach information literacy separately, librarians partner with faculty in their programs and courses to integrate information literacy into their instructional goals.
 Although librarians are well placed to teach information literacy, faculty are also experts at citation and discipline-specific sources that upper division and graduate students must learn.
 Best practices suggest that librarians and faculty collaborate in order to integrate information literacy instruction into the disciplinary writing process.

 According to the American Library Association (ALA) Committee on Information Literacy report, an information literate person is one who is “able to recognize when information is needed,” knows what information is needed to address a given problem or issue, and, beyond that, has “the ability to locate, evaluate and use effectively the needed information."

 The Framework for Information Literacy for Higher Education (2015) from Academic, College, and Research Libraries (ACRL), lists the six frames each consisting of a concept central to information literacy, a set of knowledge practices, and a set of dispositions: